AdobeDocs/release-notes.en/current.md

 ## ![Icon](/assets/ec_appicon_24.png) Adobe [!DNL Experience Manager Guides] {#xml-doc}

 [!DNL Experience Manager Guides] (formerly, [!DNL XML Documentation for Experience Manager]) is an application deployed onto AEM.
 It is a powerful, enterprise-grade component content management solution (CCMS) which enables native DITA support in Adobe Experience Manager, empowering AEM to handle DITA-based content creation and delivery.

+Latest features:

+**Cloud-native component content management system:** XML Documentation for Adobe Experience Manager will be available as a Cloud Service starting June 24, 2022.
+Get the environment which lets you author, manage and deliver documentation and content at scale.

+**AI-powered documentation:** Smart tagging capability for automatically identifying and extracting relevant metadata keywords from the text for metadata labelling.

+**New look and feel for web editor:** New look and feel with UI changes making it more intuitive.
+Underlying architecture has been changed from coral to react based spectrum.

 Learn more about [[!DNL Experience Manager Guides]](https://www.adobe.com/products/xml-documentation-for-experience-manager/features.html).